marinahobday/javascript-challenge/README.md

 You can handle this... right?
 The planet Earth needs to know what we have found!"

-This project uses an html to showcase a table representing the data through JavaScript that will listen for events and search through the date/time column to find rows that match user input.
+This project uses html to showcase a table representing the data through JavaScript that will listen for events and search through the date/time column to find rows that match user input.